Mister Sinister

-Mister Sinister (Dr. Nathaniel Essex) is a supervillain appearing in American comic books published by Marvel Comics.
-Created by writer Chris Claremont, the character was first mentioned as the employer behind the team of assassins known as the Marauders in The Uncanny X-Men #212 (December 1986), and later seen in silhouette in The Uncanny X-Men #213, with both issues serving as chapters of the 1986 "Mutant Massacre" crossover.
-Mr. Sinister then made his first full appearance in The Uncanny X-Men #221 (September 1987), with artist Marc Silvestri designing his visual look.
+Mister Sinister is a supervillain appearing in American comic books published by Marvel Comics.
+Created by artist Marc Silvestri and writer Chris Claremont, the character was first mentioned as the employer of the Marauders in The Uncanny X-Men #212 (cover dated December 1986), and made his first full appearance in The Uncanny X-Men #221 (September 1987).

-A villain who usually prefers to act through agents and manipulation, Mr. Sinister was born Nathaniel Essex in Victorian London.
-A human scientist, Essex is inspired by the work of his contemporary Charles Darwin and becomes obsessed with engineering humanity into a perfect race of superhumans.
-As he learns about mutants (superhuman beings born with the X-gene), Essex encounters the mutant villain Apocalypse.
-The two become allies and Apocalypse uses alien Celestial technology to transform the British scientist into Mr. Sinister, an ageless man with super-powers.
-Later on, Sinister increases his power through self-experimentation.
-In the modern day, Sinister develops a great interest and protective attitude towards the mutant heroes Cyclops and Jean Grey, believing their DNA can create the ultimate mutant.
-This and other factors lead him to have repeated clashes with the X-Men (a group Cyclops and Jean Grey helped found) and related teams.
-Through clones, Sinister has managed to cheat his death repeatedly and even acquire a mutant gene.
-Later, the Krakoan Age storyline revealed that the original Mr Sinister was one of several clones of the original Nathaniel Essex, each with a distinctive scientific specialism and playing card theme.
+Mister Sinister is the persona of Dr. Nathaniel Essex, a London biologist in the 19th century.
+Inspired by the work of his contemporary Charles Darwin, he becomes obsessed with eugenics and engineering humanity into a perfect race of superhumans.
+Following the death of his infant son and his wife Rebecca, Essex allies himself with Apocalypse, who uses Celestial technology to transform him into an ageless man with superpowers.
+Sinister develops a great interest towards the mutant heroes Cyclops and Jean Grey, believing their DNA can create the ultimate mutant.
+Later, the Krakoan Age storyline revealed that the original Mister Sinister was one of several clones of the original Nathaniel Essex; these other clones consist of Doctor Stasis, Orbis Stellaris, and Mother Righteous.

+Major Mister Sinister stories include "Mutant Massacre" (1986) and "Inferno" (1989).
+Other major storylines involving the character include "X-Cutioner's Song" (1992–1993), in which he releases the Legacy Virus, and the alternate "Age of Apocalypse" reality, in which he serves as one of Apocalypse's chief lieutenants.
+One of his largest arcs saw him join the ruling Quiet Council of the mutant nation Krakoa, before secretly betraying it by inserting his own genetic code into its population during "Sins of Sinister" (2023).
+While his primary antagonists are Cyclops, Jean Grey, and the X-Men, Sinister has also come into conflict with Spider-Man, Wolverine, and Deadpool.

-Making frequent appearances in the X-Men comics and related spin-off titles, Mr. Sinister has also featured in associated Marvel merchandise including animated television series, toys, trading cards, and video games.
-IGN's list of the "Top 100 Comic Book Villains of All Time" ranked Sinister as #29.
-The character was exposed to a wider audience with his television debut on X-Men: The Animated Series voiced by Christopher Britton, as well as an appearance in Wolverine and the X-Men voiced by Clancy Brown.
+Making frequent appearances in the X-Men comics and related spin-off titles, Mister Sinister has also featured in associated Marvel merchandise, including animated television series, toys, trading cards, and video games.
+IGNs list of the "Top 100 Comic Book Villains of All Time" ranked Sinister as #29.
+The character was exposed to a wider audience with his television debut on X-Men: The Animated Series, voiced by Christopher Britton, as well as an appearance in Wolverine and the X-Men, voiced by Clancy Brown.
+Mister Sinister will make his live action cinematic debut in the untitled X-Men film (2028), set in the Marvel Cinematic Universe, portrayed by Adam Driver.